flatsurf/sage-flatsurf/doc/news/category.rst

 * Changed the label parameter of ``add_polygon()``.
 It is now required to be a keyword argument.

+* Changed the meaning of the ``lengths`` parameter when creating a polygon from lengths and angles.
+Before, the slopes of a generic polygon with such angles were scaled by ``lengths`` (the slopes are a somewhat random implementation detail.)
+Now, the ``lengths`` are actually, the Euclidean lengths of the sides.
+Specifying ``lengths`` and ``angles`` might therefore lead to some square roots having to be computed.
+To get the old behaviour, one can specify angles and edges and use the slopes scaled by lengths as edges.

 **Deprecated:**

 * Deprecated the ``walker()`` method on surfaces.
 The ``labels()`` are now always guaranteed to be iterated in a canonical order (starting from the ``roots()``, a breadth-first search is performed.)